MudroadWhite/New-Principia/README.md

 - Principia Mathematica has a stable version
 - Coq doesn't need a lot of version updates
 - Formalizing PM feels like climbing a mountain
+- Formalized PM is a good education material for verifiers

 ## Features
 This project is for demonstration as well as compatability.
 Readers are supposed to read the code line by line besides technical hacks.
 Future contributers should find it easy to continue for better works while pertaining the style.